ros2-forest/forest/examples/contrast_stretch/README.md

 # Forest Example Project - Linear Contrast Stretch

 This example project illustrates an application of a Forest-generated ROS2-FPGA node to image processing.
 The task is to perform a linear contrast strech operation.
-You can read more about this operation here [1].
+You can read more about this operation in [1].

 ## Requirements